-The City Administrator is on the board of directors for Kenergy Corporation, which provides all electric services to the City of Lewisport.
-The City paid Kenergy \$130,595 for utility services.
+The City Administrator is on the Board of Directors for Kenergy Corporation, which provides all electric services to the City of Lewisport.
+The City paid Kenergy \$127,572 for utility services.

-The Mayor is a vice president and branch manager of Hancock Bank, which provides all banking services to the City.
+The Mayor is a vice president and branch manager of Hancock Bank, renamed First Financial during the year, which provides all banking services to the City.